 - 1. If you see a fire, leave the area immediately.
 Call the fire department at 911. - 2.
-Call Housing Director (406) 768 6371 or RA office (406) 768 6343. - 3.
+Call Housing Director (406) 768 6371 - 3.
 When the alarm is activated, call 911.
 All residents and visitors must exit the building. - 4.
 If possible, the RA on duty or staff present at the time of evacuation must retrieve the housing Fire Alarm Log and visitor sign in list when exiting the building.
 The log will have the current resident housing room assignment list.